Papermoon Puppet Theatre

 Papermoon Puppet Theatre was founded in April 2006 in Yogyakarta, Indonesia by Co-Artistic Director Maria “Ria” Tri Sulistyani.
 She has since nurtured, developed, and expanded the company together with Co-Artistic Director Iwan Effendi, a visual artist and Papermoon’s puppet designer.
 Among other close collaborators, we work with a collective of puppeteers.

 To date, Papermoon Puppet Theatre has created more than 30 puppet productions, visual art installations, and exhibitions, which we have toured to a dozen countries.
-In 2008, we launched Pesta Boneka, an international puppet biennale that welcomes puppeteers from around the world to our home city, where they can share their work in a community setting.
+In 2008, they launched Pesta Boneka, an international puppet biennale that welcomes puppeteers from around the world to their home city, where they can share their work in a community setting.

 Papermoon Puppet Theatre believes that anything can come alive.
 Every creature, every object, every single thing in the world holds life somewhere inside of it.
-With our performances, installations, workshops, collaborations, and festival, we hope to bring those things to lifethrough the amazing art form of puppetry, as well as by nurturing the good things around and within us.
+With their performances, installations, workshops, collaborations, and festival, they hope to bring those things to lifethrough the amazing art form of puppetry, as well as by nurturing the good things around and within us.

 Papermoon Puppet Theatre: